manuelmeurer/common-gems/README.md

 # Common gems

-Just some gems I use in every project.
+Just some common gems I use in every project.